Soviet espionage in the United States: Spy motivations and Soviet recruitment techniques

 According to longtime CIA officer Frederick Wettering, many turncoats to the Soviets were not ideologically communist, such as Aldrich Ames and John Walker who "did it strictly for the money."
 Wettering summarized the motivations as "MIRE -- money, ideology, revenge and ego."

 According to Russian investigative writer, Andrei Soldatov:In Soviet times, intelligence and counterintelligence branches of the KGB were closely interconnected.
 In addition to its espionage abroad, the KGB was always busy collecting “intelligence from the territory,” a euphemism for recruiting foreign nationals in the Soviet Union, with an eye to subsequently running them as agents in their home countries.
-Regional departments of the KGB were tasked with recruiting foreigners traveling throughout the country.Former KGB defector Jack Barsky stated, "Many a right-wing radical had given information to the Soviets under a 'false flag', thinking they were working with a Western ally, such as Israel, when in fact their contact was a KGB operative."
+Regional departments of the KGB were tasked with recruiting foreigners traveling throughout the country.Former KGB defector Jack Barsky stated, "Many a right-wing radical had unknowingly given information to the Soviets (under a 'false flag'), thinking they were working with a Western ally, such as Israel, when in fact their contact was a KGB operative."